sugy17/village-project/APISpecs.md

 Public Endpoint for searching a pharse in scheme data.Send the search phrase as a parameter named 'phrase'.
 Returns a list of objects (best matching first).
-The list will have 9 or less objects.
+The list can have n number of objects.
 \<region\> specifies the region to be searched. for eg- /karnataka/search?phrase=housing